WSB-FM: Beautiful music

 In the 1960s, the Federal Communications Commission encouraged large market radio stations to provide separate programming on their FM outlets.
-WSB-FM would began airing beautiful music, 15 minute sweeps of orchestral music, mostly cover versions of pop songs, as well as Hollywood and Broadway show tunes.
+WSB-FM would begin airing beautiful music, 15-minute sweeps of orchestral music, mostly cover versions of pop songs, as well as Hollywood and Broadway show tunes.
 It was mostly automated.

 A planned merger of General Electric and Cox in the late 1970s would have caused WSB-FM to be spun off.
 Noted African-American broadcaster Ragan Henry had plans to acquire WSB-FM and use the call letters WEZA on the station, so it would no longer share its call sign with WSB-AM-TV, but the GE deal did not materialize.

 Switch to AC

 In the 1970s, WSB-FM added some soft vocals to its beautiful music playlist.
 The ratio of vocals to instrumentals continued to increase until March 15, 1982, when the station formally switched to soft adult contemporary music and eliminated the instrumentals.

-In the 1980s, many FM stations were rounding off their dial positions on the air; WSB-FM stopped identifying itself as 98.5 and rounded it off to "99FM."
-In 1985, WSB-FM sued its soft AC competitor WLTA-FM, owned by Susquehanna Broadcasting, which had begun calling itself "Warm 99."
+In the 1980s, many FM stations were rounding off their dial positions on the air; WSB-FM stopped identifying itself as 98.5 and rounded it off to "99FM".
+In 1985, WSB-FM sued its soft AC competitor WLTA-FM, owned by Susquehanna Broadcasting, which had begun calling itself "Warm 99".
 Cox Broadcasting claimed trademark infringement, saying listeners would be confused with two Atlanta stations with similar formats using "99" as their dial position.
-Arbitron was having trouble crediting each station in the ratings because of the common use of "99."
+Arbitron was having trouble crediting each station in the ratings because of the common use of "99".

 Cox v.
 Susquehanna Broadcasting became a landmark case in United States district court.
 The judge was handed a digital radio and asked to tune to 100.0 MHz, but there was no signal.
 To find the nearest station, he pressed the "Scan" button, and it stopped on 101.5 MHz (WKHX-FM).
 Next, he entered 99.0 MHz, which, again, contained no signal.
 Scanning from there, the radio hit 99.7, WLTA's frequency.
 In his precedent-setting decision, the judge stated that on a radio dial "a radio station's frequency is its address" and one cannot trademark an address.
 On June 25, he ruled in favor of Warm 99.
 A short time later, WSB-FM began calling itself "B98.5FM".